 Don’t write your medical school personal statement alone—we can help.
 Med School Insiders offers a range of personal statement editing packages, from general editing to unlimited, in-depth editing with a physician who will be there to advise you every step of the way.

 Learn more about our Comprehensive Medical School Admissions Packages.
-Our team of doctors have years of experience serving on admissions committees, so you’ll receive key insights from people who have been intimately involved with the selection process.
+Our team of doctors has years of experience serving on admissions committees, so you’ll receive key insights from people who have been intimately involved with the selection process.